-27. Where different persons are entitled (whether in conse- Meaning of copyright quence of a partial assignment or otherwise) to different aspects of copyright in a work, the copyright owner for any purpose of the Act is the person who is entitled to the aspect of copyright relevant for that purpose.
+27. Where different persons are entitled (whether in consequence of a partial assignment or otherwise) to different aspects of copyright in a work, the copyright owner for any purpose of the Act is the person who is entitled to the aspect of copyright relevant for that purpose.